-As part of the high level design, the processing of the largest volumes of data has been sub-divided - into FAD hashes (currently numbering 128).
+As part of the high level design, the processing of the largest volumes of data has been sub-divided - into FAD hashes (currently numbering 128, ranging from 0 to 127).
 Under normal circumstances, the processing of the FAD Hashes is evenly distributed across the Nodes (currently numbering 4) within the Real Application Cluster (RAC).